Sntai20/update-server-server-sync/docs/presentation/PRESENTATION_CHECKLIST.md

 ### Operational Questions
 1. ?
 What's the maintenance overhead?
 (Answer: Model retrains automatically monthly, minimal human intervention)
 2. ?
 How do you monitor this in production?
 (Answer: Grafana/Prometheus with 60+ metrics)
-3. ?
-What happens if the model fails?
-(Answer: Graceful degradation—returns neutral scores, doesn't block updates)
+3. What happens if the model fails?
+(Answer: Graceful degradation - returns neutral scores, doesn't block updates)
 4. ?
 How do you handle disaster recovery?
 (Answer: Version control model files, rollback on corruption, retrain in ~30 sec)
 5. ?
 What's the on-call burden?
 (Answer: Alerts only on high-confidence anomalies, false positive rate < 0.5%)